 Embark on a true African safari to Botswana, where the wildlife is pristine and our days are timed with the rhythm of nature.
 Botswana is visually exciting—each of its unique habitats have distinct features, most famous of which is the Okavango Delta.
-This tour is limited to just nine participants traveling with local experts and Naturalist Journeys’ Greg Smith.
+This tour is limited to just eight participants traveling with local experts and Naturalist Journeys’ guide Peg Abbott.

-- Explore the Okavango Delta’s papyrus-lined channels and lagoons, the teak woodlands of Kasane, extensive wetlands and Moremi’s Mopane forests
+- Explore the Okavango Delta’s papyrus-lined channels and lagoons, the riverine woodlands of Chobe National Park, and legendary wetlands and Mopane forests of Moremi Game Reserve

 - Spend three nights on the Pangolin Voyager cruising the wildlife-rich Chobe River, where we watch Elephant, Lion, Sable Antelope, and a host of herons and egrets, including the world’s largest: the Goliath Heron